natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-15bis%20(Germany).md

 The MiG's hard-hitting cannons (2 x 23 mm and 1 x 37 mm) are a hard learning curve if the players are untrained in the low velocity cannons.
 Although the damage output is a large benefit.

+Turning and fighting in the vertical is the MiG-15bis' strength.
+Drawing in enemies with bad energy retention allows MiG-15bis players to score an easy kill, finishing them off with the powerful cannons.
+Early missiles can also be found at this battle rating, so players should always be cautious, checking their 6 frequently.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->